Almost CR quaternionic manifolds and their immersibility in HP^n: Codimension one integrability conditions

-We can now state the main result of this section. \begin{theorem} Let $M$ be an almost CR quaternionic manifold of dimension $4 n-1\geq 7$ and $\pi:P\rightarrow M$ its canonically associated $G$-structure.
-Then 0.3cm i) There exists a globally well-defined essential $(G,\wt G)$-curvature

-which vanishes if and only if $P$ is locally immersible up to the first order.
-The map $\cR^{1}$ is $G$-equivariant and it vanishes if the almost CR quaternionic structure of $M$ is induced by a local immersion $M\subset \wt M$ into a quaternionic manifold $\wt M$; 0.3cm ii) Assume $\cR^1$ identically vanishes.
-Then there exists a globally well-defined essential $(G,\wt G)$-curvature
+We now state the main result of \S \ref{orders2}.
+It is a direct consequence of above observations, Proposition \ref{co1ord}, the fact that the $\wt G$-structure $\wt\pi:\wt P\longrightarrow\bH${\rm P}$^n$ is {\it flat $k$-reductive} with $k=2$ in the sense of \cite{AS} and of \cite[Theorem 4.3]{AS}. \begin{theorem} Let $M$ be an almost CR quaternionic manifold of dimension $4 n-1\geq 7$ and $\pi:P\rightarrow M$ its associated $G$-structure.
+Then there exists a $G$-equivariant map $\cR^{1}:P\rightarrow H^{0,2}(\wt\gg, W)$ which vanishes if and only if $P$ is locally immersible up to first order.
+In particular if $P$ is induced by a local immersion $M\subset \wt M$ into a quaternionic manifold $\wt M$ then $\cR^1=0$.

-which vanishes if and only if $P$ is locally immersible up to the second order.
-The map $\cR^{2}$ is $G$-equivariant; 0.3cm $iii)$ Assume $\cR^1$ and $\cR^2$ identically vanish.
-Then there exists a globally well-defined essential $(G,\wt G)$-curvature

-which vanishes if and only if $P$ is locally immersible (that is the almost CR quaternionic structure of $M$ is induced by a local immersion $M\subset \bH${\rm P}$^n$).
-The map $\cR^{3}$ is $G$-equivariant. \end{theorem} \begin{proof} By \cite[Thm.
-3.4.]{AS} $P$ is locally immersible into $\wt P$ up to order $p+1$ if and only if, around any point, there exists an admissible tuple $(s,\omega^0,\ldots,\omega^{p-1})$ such that $\cR^{p+1}$ identically vanishes.